 Medicine is usually taken twice each day, outside of school hours, which means that there are no issues about storage or administration for school staff.
-There are some pupils who require medicine three times daily but even then, it is usually taken before the school day, after the school day and before going to sleep.
+There are some pupils who require medicine three times daily but even then it is usually taken before the school day, after the school day and before going to sleep.

-The only time medicine may be urgently required during the school day is when seizures fail to stop after the usual time, or the pupil goes into 'status epilepticus'.
+The only time medicine may be urgently required during the school day is when seizures fail to stop after the usual time or the pupil goes into 'status epilepticus'.
 Status epilepticus is defined as a prolonged seizure or a series of seizures without regaining consciousness in between.
 This is a medical emergency and is potentially life threatening.
 If this happens, an emergency sedative needs to be administered by a trained member of staff.
 The sedative is either the drug diazepam, which is administered rectally, or midazolam that is administered through the mouth.

 Pupils who require rectal diazepam will have an Intimate Care Policy.
 Two adults should be present when intimate or invasive procedures take place, at least one of whom should be of the same gender as the pupil.
 For further information see the 'Intimate Care Policy'.
+Adults who support a pupil who require the emergency use of midazolam will have additional training, along with the first aiders.

-5. What St Stephens should do:
+5. What the Academy should do:

 Most teachers during their careers will have taught pupils with epilepsy in their class.
-Therefore, all staff should be aware that any of the pupils in their care could have a seizure at any time and therefore should know what to do.
+Therefore all staff should be aware that any of the pupils in their care could have a seizure at any time and therefore should know what to do.

 All individual pupils with epilepsy will have a health care plan that details the specifics of their care.
-The Head of School & SENCO should ensure that all teachers know what to do if the pupil has a seizure.
+The Head of School & SENCo should ensure that all teachers know what to do if the pupil has a seizure.